Jawali, Maharashtra: History

-The Battle of Salher was fought between the Marathas and the Mughals at nearby Salher fort in 1672.

 After the death of Sambhaji, the Maratha Kingdom was put into disarray.
 On 26 December 1697, Sardar Manajirao More along with Mansingh More, Krushnajirao More, Prataprao More helped Rajaram I reach Arni fort which was located 30 miles away.
 Rajaram eventually became the Chhatrapati.

 During the British Raj, Jawali was under the Phaltan Princely State ruled by Royal Naik Nimbalkar.

 Transport

 MSRTC Buses from Phaltan Depot run regularly to Jawali, Aandrood to Shikhar-Shinganapur.

 Occupation

 The main occupation of the villagers in Jawali is in the field of agriculture and the biggest market center is in Phaltan.

 Education

 Phaltan is the nearest education centre.
 The village has one high school.